Saag

-Saag, also spelled sag, saagh, saga or shak, is a leafy vegetable dish from the Indian subcontinent.
+Saag, also spelled sag, saagh, saga, shaak or shak, is a leafy vegetable dish from the Indian subcontinent.
 It is eaten with bread, such as roti or naan, or in some regions with rice.
 Saag can be made from mustard greens, collard greens, basella or finely chopped broccoli along with added spices and sometimes other ingredients, such as chhena.

 In India, it is common, especially in the state of Odisha, where it is eaten with pakhala.
 In the Shree Jagannath Temple of Puri, saag is one of the dishes offered to Jagannath as part of Mahaprasad.
 Saag is also common in West Bengal and other regions of North India, where the most common preparation is sarson ka saag (mustard plant leaves), which may be eaten with makki ki roti, a yellow roti made with maize flour.
-Saag gosht or hariyali maans (spinach and mutton) is a common dish in the North Indian state of Punjab.
+Saag gosht or hariyali maans (spinach and mutton) is a common dish in the state of Punjab.
 In Pakistan, it is most commonly eaten in the Punjab province along with Makki ki roti, made from freshly ground corn flour, and fresh buffalo or cow butter or ghee.